||SewerGEMS, SewerCAD, CivilStorm, StormCAD

-The SewerCAD GVF Convex solver uses convex routing and a gradually varied flow profile for design and analysis of of sewer networks including mixed gravity and pressure flow.
+The SewerCAD GVF-Convex solver uses convex routing and a gradually varied flow profile for design and analysis of sewer networks including mixed gravity and pressure flow.

 SewerGEMS is a superset of SewerCAD, including all its functionality, plus two fully dynamic solvers (Implicit and Explicit) and ArcGIS integration support.

 NOTE : Each solver supports different calculation methods for various individual network components.
 See more in articles such as these:

 How do I know which solver is best for me to use?

 SewerCAD (GVF Convex) vs. SewerGEMS (Implicit and Explicit)

 The SewerCAD application (and the GVF Convex numerical solver in SewerGEMS) is best used in systems that have complicated pumping, pressure sewers, and only need to use extended period simulation convex (EPS) routing as opposed to fully dynamic routing.
 SewerCAD should also be used if you need to perform a constraint-based design or if you need to run a steady state simulation, such as for a peak flow analysis with Extreme Flow methods.

 SewerCAD can be thought of as a bread-and-butter package that delivers conventional design and capacity analysis.
 Municipal-scale master planning is certainly part of it but serves very well in site/civil arena as well.
 Routing is hydrologic with conventional back-water dominant hydraulics.
 Gravity analysis is complete with well-accepted state-of-the-practice hydraulic grade analysis with form losses.
 Diversions or splits are handled in explicit ways.
 I&I, similarly, is modeled using an array of fundamental and appropriate simplifying models.